TERMS & CONDITIONS AND

 Please note: For courses that are not fully-funded, any fees must be paid in advance as advertised.
 Please refer to points 3.3 and 3.4 below.

 3.1.
-The delegate’s employer will be invoiced via email for the cost of the course (if applicable) or for non-attendance, late-cancellation or non-completion reasons.
-The invoice email will be sent to the email address provided in the booking form.
+The delegate’s employer will be invoiced via email for the cost of the course (if applicable) or for non-attendance, late-cancellation or non-completion.
+Invoices will be issued via email to the named finance contact provided on commencement of membership.

 3.2.
-If a delegate’s employer has overdue invoices (our payment terms are 30 days), their HCPA membership status may be suspended until such invoices are paid.
-As a result of suspension members may not, for example, make claims under the Mandatory and Specialist Grant.
+Unpaid overdue invoices (our payment terms are 30 days), may result in HCPA membership status being suspended until such invoices are paid.
+As a result of suspension members may not, for example, make claims under the Mandatory and Specialist Grant or access any member services.

 3.3.
 If a course has already been paid for and a cancellation occurs, a full refund will be issued only if the necessary notice has been given by the delegate or their employer by completing this form (see table above for notice periods).
 Communications via any other means does not guarantee sufficient notification.